Best Moka Pots: Complete Buyer’s Guide

 4) Size (Moka “Cups” Are Small)

 Moka “cups” are usually around 2 oz / 60 ml.
 A 6-cup pot often yields roughly 10–12 oz of concentrated coffee depending on how early you stop the brew.
+Always brew at full capacity for your pot size — partially filling the basket produces weak, inconsistent results.

 Best Moka Pots (Top Picks + Who They’re For)